DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Background and Threat Model

 The terms $\mu_{x_1}$ and $\mu_{x_2}$ represent the mean pixel intensities of $\bx_1$ and $\bx_2$, respectively, while $\sigma_{x_1}^2$ and $\sigma_{x_2}^2$ denote their variances.
 The term $\sigma_{x_1x_2}$ corresponds to the covariance between $\bx_1, \bx_2$.
 The constants $c_1$ and $c_2$ are used to stabilize the division when the denominator is close to zero.

-Besides SSIM, other perceptual similarity metrics that better align with human perception include the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} and the Fréchet Inception Distance (FID)~\cite{heusel2017gans}.
-In this paper, we use SSIM as the primary metric to optimize for imperceptibility, but we find that using LPIPS and FID yields similar results in practice.
+Besides SSIM, other perceptual metrics that better align with human perception include the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} and the Fréchet Inception Distance (FID)~\cite{heusel2017gans}.
+In this paper, we use SSIM as the perturbation constraint, it's the primary metric to optimize for imperceptibility, but we find that using LPIPS also yields similar results in practice.
+Using FID in the optimization process is possible but not ideal in our current experimental setup (small batch FID calculation is noisy).

-\shortsection{Threat model} In this paper, we focus on the white-box setting, where the attacker is assumed to have complete access to $f(\cdot)$, including the model architecture and parameters.
+\shortsection{Threat model} We study both white-box and black-box settings.
+In white-box setting, the attacker is assumed to have complete access to $f(\cdot)$, including the model architecture and parameters, which is the default for robustness analysis (e.g CW \cite{carlini2017towards}, AutoAttack \cite{croce2020reliable}) and is also considered in recent perception-aligned attacks such as DiffPGD \cite{xue2023diffusion} and AdvAD \cite{li2024advad}.
 In this setting, untargeted adversarial examples, as defined in Eqn.~\eqref{eq:adv_example}, can be generated via backpropagation using well-defined loss functions with respect to the input $\bx$.
-The white-box assumption is widely adopted in the extensive literature \cite{carlini2017towards,madry2017towards,croce2020reliable}.
+For black-box setting, it is assumed that the attacker does not have any access to the target model.
+We consider generating the adversarial examples using a surrogate model and then its effect is measured on the target model.
+Note that transfer attacks are under even stricter threat model than query-based black-box attacks where the target model returns prediction labels or confidence scores.
+In curiosity, we also evaluate under query-based settings, but defer the results to the supplementary materials.